andre-miko/mockup-os/README.md

 You get:

-idea → real frontend → validate → export → build backend → ship
+idea → working UI → validate → export → build → ship

 ---

+## What is Mockup OS?

+Mockup OS is a **code-first mockup system built on real React applications.**

+Every mockup is:
+- A real route
+- A real component
+- A real flow

+Everything behaves like a real product — but without backend dependencies.

+AI operates within a **validated structure**, ensuring consistency across the entire system.

+---

 ## What comes out of Mockup OS

-Mockup OS produces a **versioned frontend system** that can be handed directly to engineering.
+Mockup OS produces a **versioned frontend specification bundle** that can be handed directly to a development team.

 Each output includes:

 - JSX screens (real routes)
 - Shared components
 - Layouts and UI patterns
-- Themes and tokens
+- Themes and design tokens
 - Feature definitions
 - Fixture data
-- Structured product brief
+- Product brief
 - Snapshot artifacts

 This is not a mockup.

-**It’s a complete frontend specification.**
+It’s a **clear, structured definition of the UI**.

 ---

 ## What engineering does next

-Engineering teams take this system and:
+Engineering teams take the output and:

-- Connect it to backend services
+- Connect it to backend systems
 - Implement persistence and business logic
 - Optimize for production